juansgdev/Simply/README.md

 <span>1 - Choose the folder in you want to create the project</span>

-<span>2 - Now, run this command at a terminal in this folder and replacing project-name to the name of your project:</span>
+<span>2 - Now, run this command at a terminal in this folder and replace `project-name` to the name of your project:</span>

 ```
 simply init project-name